yangy2299/Parallel-Iterative-Hybridized-Threshold-Clustering-for-Massive-Data-/README.md

 # Parallel-Iterative-Hybridized-Threshold-Clustering-for-Massive-Data
-Implement parallelization of an advanced clustering algorithm using parallel package and Rdsm package in R.
+Implement parallelization of an advanced clustering algorithm using Rdsm package，parallel package and SparkR package in R.